revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- Basically, a list of nodes that replicate the log is Replicas.
-Especially, for a particular partition.
-However, they are irrespective of whether they play the role of the Leader.
+- Basically, a list of nodes that replicate the log is Replicas,for a particular partition.
+They are irrespective of whether they play the role of the Leader.

-- In addition, ISR refers to In-Sync Replicas.
-On defining ISR, it is a set of message replicas that are synced to the leaders

 </details>